ethransom/synbioblast/update_2.md

  * **Wrote the beginnings of the scraper program.** The scraper sends the sparql query to `https://synbiohub.org/sparql` (although the specific SynBioHub instance needs to be configurable) and parses the resulting XML to get a list of (URI, sequence, created) tuples.
 [View the scraper.](https://github.com/schnauzer/synbioblast/blob/master/slurper.go)

+   It was at this point I found and [fixed a minor bug](https://github.com/SynBioHub/synbiohub/pull/526) in the `/sparql` endpoint on SynBioHub.

  * **Realized that duplicate sequences were very common** due to the many-to-many nature of SBOL components and sequences as well as a few duplications due to human error.
 I discussed this with Zach